Eftimin70/vibeshine/README.md

-# This is a fork of Vibeshine that includes a fix for the infamous artefacts when running Moonlight on Xbox
+# This is a fork of Vibeshine that includes a fix for the infamous artifacts when running Moonlight on Xbox

 # Vibeshine